 – Try using an oven!
 Bake at 200 degrees Fahrenheit for 15 minutes and check every five minutes from there until cured (do not leave unattended).

 – Use UV sunlight!
 Put your piece in direct sunlight on a warm day and rotate it around periodically so that each side is exposed evenly.
 Your piece will be hardened after about 24 hours of exposure.

-Can you cure resin with a nail lamp?
+Can you cure the resin with a nail lamp?

 However, it will take longer than with UV curing lights for jewelry making and there are some extra precautions you should take before using your nail lamp on resin projects.
 These include:

 * Wearing eye protection while working with the light